ssrg-vt/FoxDec/README.md

 * Trustworthy binary patching
 * Trustworthy binary hardening

 FoxDec can verify a class of memory safety properties, including return address integrity, bounded control flow, and adherence to calling conventions.
-These properties are also established through formal proofs using the Isabelle/HOL theorem prover.
-FoxDec was demonstrated to verify these memory safety properties of the following programs:
+These properties are also established through formal proofs using the [Isabelle/HOL theorem prover](https://isabelle.in.tum.de/).
+FoxDec was demonstrated to verify these properties of the following programs:
 * [GNU CoreUtils][coreutils]
 * [PARSEC benchmark suite](https://github.com/bamos/parsec-benchmark)
 * [FDLIBM math library](https://www.netlib.org/fdlibm)